sensebox/docs.sensebox.de/_posts/2020-04-07-blockly-erster-sketch.md

 ---
 date: 2020-04-07
-title: Dein erster Sketch
+title: Your first sketch
 title_order: 1 # Indicates the order of apperance on the overview pages
 categories: Blockly
-description: Schreibe dein erstes Programm für die senseBox
+description: Write your first program for the senseBox
 type: Document
 set: blockly-erste-schritte
 set_order: 3